dbos-inc/dbos-docs/docs/cloud-tutorials/application-management.md

 When you deploy an application, the DBOS Cloud CLI will create an archive of your application folder and upload it to DBOS Cloud.
 This archive can be up to 500MB in size.

-During deploy, DBOS Cloud first runs [`npx dbos migrate`](../api-reference/cli.md#npx-dbos-migrate) on your application database to apply all schema migrations you've defined.
+During deploy, DBOS Cloud first runs `dbos migrate` on your application database to apply all schema migrations you've defined.
 It then builds and starts your application.

 :::info